Hong Kong: Education

+There are also many overseas British independent schools in Hong Kong, such as Harrow International School Hong Kong, where 94% of students received grade (A*-B), Wycombe Abbey School Hong Kong, Malvern College Hong Kong, and Shrewsbury International School Hong Kong.

+Moreover, many schools cover various regions of the world, such as Australian International School, American International School, Canadian International School, French International School, and Korean International School among others.

+Local schools in Hong Kong are categorized into three "bands" based on academic performance, with Band 1 schools being the most prestigious and competitive.
+These institutions are often criticized for being high-pressure environments.
+Band 1 schools include Diocesan Boys' School, Diocesan Girls' School, Ying Wa College, St. Paul's College and La Salle College.

 Medium of instruction

 At primary and secondary school levels, the government maintains a policy of "mother tongue instruction"; most schools use Cantonese as the medium of instruction, with written education in both Chinese and English.
-Other languages being used as the medium of instruction in non-international school education include English and Putonghua (Standard Mandarin Chinese).
+Other languages being used as the medium of instruction in non-international school education include English and Putonghua (Mandarin Chinese).
 Secondary schools emphasise "bi-literacy and tri-lingualism", which has encouraged the proliferation of spoken Mandarin language education.

-English is the official medium of instruction and assessments for most university programmes in Hong Kong, although use of Cantonese is predominant in informal discussions among local students and professors.
+English is the official medium of instruction and assessment for most university programmes in Hong Kong, although Cantonese is predominant in informal discussions among local students and professors.